opentok/opentok-linux-sdk-samples/Basic-Video-Chat-With-Server/README.md

 # Basic Video Chat With Server

-The Basic Video Chat application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream using the OpenTok Linux SDK.
+The Basic Video Chat With Server application shows how to connect to an OpenTok session, publish a stream, and subscribe to a stream using the OpenTok Linux SDK.

-Upon building and running this sample application, you should be able to have two way audio and video communication using OpenTok.

-This application leverages a server to create sessions, generate tokens for those sessions, archive (or record) sessions, and download those archives.
+It builds upon the [Basic Video Chat sample](../Basic-Video-Chat) sample by obtaining the OpenTok session ID and token from a server.

 ## Setting up the test web service